May 12th, 2017

 Eventually I figured this out for myself, and I am the sort of person who is extremely organised when it comes to my schedule and looking ahead anyway, so I started to plan my life according to rest.
 I learned that I could only realistically do X amount of ‘things’ in a week, and stopped trying to expect too much of myself, or worry about disappointing people.
 And slowly (I mean really slowly) things started leveling out.
 No more “well I’m free that day so I’ll fit this activity in there” and more “I’m free those four days, but I need to give myself space to do nothing, so I’ll do a thing on half of one of those days”.

 Once my CBT appointments started, I was basically talked through a lot of different areas of difficulty, and given resources to help with them.
 The thing was, by this point I’d done so much of my own research and made so many life changes that my sessions were basically a massive ego boost.
-Every session we’d move onto a new topic, and I’d tell her all the things I knew or was doing in that area and she’d be pleased as punch with me and tell me I was smashing it.
+Every session we’d move onto a new topic, and I’d tell her all the things I knew or was doing in that area.

 I’ll be honest, by the time I was referred I felt like a CFS expert, but it was still a really valuable experience and there was lots I did learn.
 And psychologically, being told that you are doing well, and looking after yourself is a extremely empowering.
-I am no health professional, but through either instinct or exhaustive research I had effectively treated myself.
+I am no health professional, but through either instinct or exhaustive research I had effectively been myself.
 There were plenty of things I’d been doing before I was even diagnosed because I just wanted to be the best version of me I could be.
-I looked forward to every session, and left every session glowing with pride.

 Some of the areas we covered were: